New on Clacified💃🏽

 One potential vulnerability exists in a cryptocurrency term described as a 51% attack, where a miner controls more than half of the network's processing power.
 However, this requires immense computing resources, making it very expensive for an attacker.

-The system itself discourages malicious behaviour.
+The system itself discourages malicious behavior.
 Miners are rewarded for adding valid blocks to the blockchain.
 If a miner attempted to manipulate the system with a fraudulent block, the network would reject it, wasting their resources and denying them a reward.
 Malicious miners find it more profitable to follow the rules and earn legitimate rewards than to risk destroying the entire system and their holdings.

 5. Privacy and Preservation of Rights